25A0/Quadtastic/README.md

        random, which causes the output to change even if the quad definitions stayed the same
  - [ ] Overhaul dialog texts
+ - [ ] Move all text to separate module for better readability, easier localization, and easy comparison during tests
  - [ ] Fix detection of quads: Currently the application treats all tables as quads that have values for x, y, w, and h.
 This means that you cannot have a group that contains the entire alphabet, since that group could